 Is proof of English proficiency required for non-native English speakers.

-How do I send my official transcript to the Bard CEP/MBA Admissions Office?
+How do I send my transcript to the Bard CEP/MBA Admissions Office?

 Are digital transcripts accepted?